al8n/memotable/README.md

 ## Features

-- Lock-free, multiple version
+- Lock-free, multiple version and `no_std` compitable
-- Range deletions and range updates
+- Not only limited to point insert and get, but also support range deletions and range updates
 - Flexiable iterators and APIs for users to implement flush logic
 - Unbounded memtable based on dynamic allocated unbounded skiplist and fixed-size bounded memtable based on ARENA style skiplist.